JuergenGutsch/blog/_source/_posts/2018-04-18-lightcore2-preview1.md

 ## A little bit of history

-> LightCore is a light-weight dependency injection container inspired by Autofaq and started as a learning project back in 2008.
+> LightCore is a light-weight dependency injection container inspired by Autofac and Funq.
+It started as a learning project back in 2008.
 Performance is one of the main features in LightCore, as well as the easy to use API.

 During the MVP Global Summit 2015, I decided to create a .NET Core version of LightCore.
 A little later the .NET Standard was the big topic and the idea was to create a .NET Standard version of LightCore that runs on almost all platforms.
 Unfortunately the API set of .NET Standard smaller 2.0 wasn't enough to get it done.
 So we need to wait for .NET Standard 2.0 which came out last summer.
 I started again to move LightCore to the .NET Standard.
 This time it works out pretty well.